someengineering/resoto.com/docs/getting-started/configuration/cloud-providers/aws.md

 The [Amazon Web Services (AWS)](../../../reference/data-models/aws.md) collector is configured within the [Resoto Worker configuration](../index.md).

-Add `k8s` to the list of collectors by modifying the [Resoto Worker configuration](../index.md) as follows:
+Add `aws` to the list of collectors by modifying the [Resoto Worker configuration](../index.md) as follows:

 ```yaml
 resotoworker: